neuroailab/physopt-physics-benchmarking/README.md

 ## Overview

-The goal of this repository is to train and evaluate different physics prediction models on one or many different physics scenarios.
-The inputs are model specific, however all currently implemented models predict from images.
-The output metrics are dataset specific, however all currently used datasets are evaluated on some form of binary prediction task.
-The procedure consists of two phases, as follows:
+The goal of this repository is to train and evaluate different physics prediction models under various pretraining and readout protocols.
+The procedure consists of three phases, as follows:

 1. **Pretraining**: Train the physics prediction model on its specific prediction task on the specific train dataset.
     - Output: Model-specific trained checkpoint file saved to ``[OUTPUT_DIR]/[PRETRAINING_SCENARIO]/[SEED]/model/model.pt``
-2. **Readout**: Evaulate the trained models under different readout protocols.
-    - __Feature Extraction__: Extract latent model features on the readout training and testing datasets.
+2. **Extraction**: Extract model features for the readout training and testing datasets.
     - Output: List of dicts, each dict corresponding to results from a batch, saved to `[OUTPUT_DIR]/[PRETRAINING_SCENARIO]/[SEED]/model/features/[READOUT_SCENARIO]/{train/test}_feat.pkl`
     - Each dict has the following keys: `input_states`, `observed_states`, `simulated_states`, `labels`, `stimulus_name`
-    - __Metrics Computation__: Train a classifier / regressor to predict the task using extracted latent train features and ground truth train labels, and test the trained classifier on the extracted latent test features to predict the test labels and evaluate them against the ground truth test labels using the the dataset specific test metric.
+3. **Readout**: Train a model to predict the task labels using extracted features, and evaluate the trained readout model on the readout test set.
     - Output: Metric results and other data used for model-human comparisons saved to `[OUTPUT_DIR]/[PRETRAINING_SCENARIO]/[SEED]/model/features/[READOUT_SCENARIO]/metric_results.csv`
     - Used for analysis in [physics-benchmarking-neurips2021](https://github.com/cogtoolslab/physics-benchmarking-neurips2021)

 Runs and artifacts from running the pipeline are recorded with [MLflow](https://mlflow.org/).